KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Step 1: Setup the executable and the window
 -------------------------------------------

-First we need a ``CMakeLists.txt`` to create and compile the executable.
+First, create a folder called ``tic-tac-toe`` for your project, then create a text file and save it as ``CMakeLists.txt`` to create and compile the executable.

-In this ``CMakeLists.txt`` file we will have: name of the project, creation of the executable, link with the SDK, C++ standard that will be used and extras modules that we want to use, in our case it will be the module  :doc:`antara::sfml<../modules/sfml>` provided by the **SDK**.
+In this ``CMakeLists.txt`` file we will have: name of the project, creation of the executable, link with the SDK, C++ standard that will be used and extra modules that we want to use - in our case it will be the module  :doc:`antara::sfml<../modules/sfml>` provided by the **SDK**.

 Below is the ``CMakeLists.txt`` file: